Mesa 2D FAQs

 How long do I have to wait after a fuel delivery before I can perform a test?

 No wait time at all!
-There is absolutely no wait time after recent fuel deliveries.
+There is absolutely no wait time after fuel deliveries.
 That means you will not have to sit around wasting time and money or reschedule jobs because of a recent fuel drop.
 As the fuel truck pulls away, your test can begin!

 How long does a typical test take?